FAQ

 Water bills are based upon consumption.
 The national average per person per month is 2000-2500 gallons.
 Families’ consumption can vary greatly based on individual habits.

-All water bills are currently due on the 10th day of each month by 4:30 p.m.
-Payments not received in the office of Washington Water Authority by 4:30 p.m., are assessed a late penalty and mailed a shut off notice.
+All water bills are due on the second Wednesday of every month by 4:30 p.m.
+Bills not paid by 4:30 on this date will be assessed a late penalty and a shutoff notice will be mailed.

 No. Currently, Washington Water Authority only utilizes one billing cycle and all bills are due on the 10th of every month.